FMSC-Measurements/NatCruise/doc/PrivacyPolicy.md

 # Privacy Policy
- Thank you for using FScruiser and reviewing our privacy statment.
+ Thank you for using FScruiser and reviewing our privacy statement.
 When you use this application no personal identifiable information (PII) is collected or sent to the US Forest Service (USFS) or third parties.

 ## Anonymous Usage Information